MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Add-Computer.md

 ```

 ### -UnjoinDomainCredential

 Specifies a user account that has permission to remove the computers from their current domains.
 The default is the current user.

-Type a user name, such as "User01" or "Domain01\User01", or enter a **PSCredential** object, such as one generated by the Get-Credential cmdlet.
+Type a user name, such as "User01" or "Domain01\User01", or enter a **PSCredential** object, such as one generated by the `Get-Credential` cmdlet.
-If you type a user name, you are prompted for a password.
+If you type a user name, you will be prompted for a password.

 Use this parameter when you are moving computers to a different domain.
-To specify a user account that has permission to join the new domain, use the *Credential* parameter.
+To specify a user account that has permission to join the new domain, use the **Credential** parameter.
-To specify a user account that has permission to connect to a remote computer, use the *LocalCredential* parameter.
+To specify a user account that has permission to connect to a remote computer, use the **LocalCredential** parameter.

-This parameter was introduced in Windows PowerShell 3.0.
+This parameter is introduced in Windows PowerShell 3.0.

 ```yaml
 Type: PSCredential